srijitm/sample-flask-fargate-api/README.md

 ## Description

-This project will build a basic Python Flask API docker image and run it on ECS Fargate using AWS CDK.
+This project will build a basic Python Flask API docker image and run it on ECS Fargate behind a private ALB.
+An API Gateway (HTTP) will be provisioned along with a VPC Link to allow connectivity to the ALB.
+The purpose of this demo is to provide the building blocks to add a custom authorizer to API Gateway.

 ** Note: This is not Production grade and simply meant as a demo **